 If you want to watch videos but are without earphones and don’t want to disturb those around you or if you have a hearing impairment, just enable those automatic captions on YouTube.

 Now instead of skipping videos because they’re in a foreign language, you can use the YouTube Auto-Translate feature.
-Keep these helpful and handy features in mind when you watch your next YouTube video.

 For more, take a look at tips for using Google Translate or how to edit a video for your own YouTube channel.